mikerapa/FolderWatcher/README.md

  - [ ] Pause - ability to temporarily discontinue file events, but not stop the watcher
  - [ ] Clear - remove all watched folders and watched files
  - [ ] Override Interval - the cycle interval (rate at which the file system is polled for changes) is automatically set based on the number of files being watched.
 There is no feature to override that value.

+## Version History
+### v1.0
+ - Initial version
+### v1.1
+ - Corrected concurrency error.
+See Issue #2.
+ - Made changes to improve the performance of each iteration
+ - Changed iteration processing to re-calculate the interval time with each iteration.